jean-pierreBoth/kmerutils/README.md

 * some basic statistics dumps  such as base distributions, read length distributions.

+The package is mainly devoted to the crate [archaea](https://crates.io/crates/archaea), to classify prokariotiic genomes.
-The package has a Julia companion providing interactive access to dumped statistics or interactive inspection of sequences of bases and qualities.
+It has a Julia companion providing interactive access to dumped statistics or interactive inspection of sequences of bases and qualities.

 ## Kmer Compression and Counting